Cavani racially insensitive social media post being looked into by FA | Goal.com

 When it was brought to his attention of how it could be interpreted, he acted quickly to delete the post.
 It is understood United are aware of the post but have yet to be contacted by the FA over it.

-Manchester City midfielder Bernardo Silva was handed a one game ban and a fine in 2019 after a social media post that made reference to Benjamin Mendy’s race and the FA deemed it was an ‘aggravated breach’ of their rules on social media posting.
+Manchester City midfielder Bernardo Silva was handed a one-game ban and a fine in 2019 after a social media post that made reference to Benjamin Mendy’s race and the FA deemed it was an ‘aggravated breach’ of its rules on social media posting.

 More recently, Tottenham playmaker Dele Alli was sanctioned with similar punishment - a one-game ban, a fine and an obligation to undertake an education course - for a joke posted online relating to coronavirus.